Timeline for the Louis Cherry and Marsha Gordon House, 516 Euclid, Raleigh NC

 In August, according to WNCN, Donald Mutrud said the modern home is why he decided to buy on the same block.
 "That was one of the deciding factors to pull the trigger on my house," Mutrud said.
 Mutrud along with supporters believe the house is a good thing for Oakwood.
 "There is a group of us that wants to make sure that it's known that we think it's compatible with things in this district," Mary Dillon said.
 "That will add to the richness and diversity of the neighborhood."

-Meanwhile, the "house" continues to tweet and became rather famous.
+Meanwhile, the "house" continued to tweet and became rather famous.

 On September 10, City of Raleigh attorney Dorothy Leapley issued this memo to the City.
 On September 11, WRAL and the News and Observer, Architect Magazine, WTVD, WNCN all reported an upcoming ruling in favor of the Raleigh/Cherry/Gordon team.
 Read coverage in Architect and Residential Architect